WetHat/MarkdownToHtml/markdown/2.3.1/about_MarkdownToHTML.md

 >
 > `noreferrerlinks`
 > :   Add `rel=noreferrer` to all links rendered to HTML preventing the browser, when you navigate to
->     another page, to send the referring webpage�s address.
+>     another page, to send the referring webpage's address.
 >
 > `pipetables`
 > :   [Pipe tables](https://github.com/lunet-io/markdig/blob/master/src/Markdig.Tests/Specs/PipeTableSpecs.md)